The Rights Respecting Schools Award puts children’s rights at the heart of school life in the UK.

 How is the RRSA funded?

-As a registered charity, we rely entirely on voluntary donations to fund our vital work for children and their rights.
+As a registered charity, we rely entirely on grants and donations to fund our vital work for children and their rights.
 Therefore, we charge an annual membership fee to enable us to deliver the Rights Respecting Schools programme.
 This gives schools access to membership benefits including training, support from our Professional Advisers, e-learning, assessments and other activities.
 Our RRSA programme does not make a profit – it simply seeks to cover our running costs.

 What is the focus of the Award?